Cholinergic crisis vs. myasthenic crisis quiz questions for nursing students.

 The answers are A, C, E, F, and G.

 9. You’re patient is recovering from a myasthenic crisis and you are providing education to the patient about the causes of this condition.
-Which statement by the patient requires you to re-educate them about the causes of myasthenic crisis?
+Which statement by the patient demonstrates they understood the teaching about how to prevent this condition?

 A. “I will make sure I don’t take too much of my anticholinesterase medication because it can lead to this condition.”